VeerleDepestele/Trends_in_AI/les6_0_finetuning_and_evaluation.md

     - or give a short sentence describing the following product review.
 The result is a prompt that now contains both an instruction and the example from the dataset.

+#### 1.1.2  supervised learning: training, validation, test

-Once you have your instruction dataset ready, as with standard supervised learning, you divide the dataset into training validation and test splits.
+Once you have your instruction dataset ready, as with standard supervised learning, you divide the dataset into training, validation and test splits.

 ![validation_finetuning](img/validation_finetuning.png)